 The City of Redmond has talked with the community about the future of Redmond Community Centers since 2015.
 From December 2019 through March 2020, the City of Redmond conducted a concentrated public involvement effort about “Envisioning the Future of the Redmond Senior Center” through two community-driven campaigns guided by the Stakeholder Group, inviting all members of the community to share their vision for the Redmond Senior Center building.
 Community priorities and values identified in the 2017 Community Priorities for the Future of Redmond’s Community Centers Report were revisited, in which the community acknowledged the need for more community centers, fitness, and community event spaces.
 The community was also asked to evaluate options from renovating the Senior Center, to expanding it and including some new amenities.
-Following this effort, project team compiled the comments and data to finalize a recommendation for City Council in partnership with the Stakeholder Group.
+Following this effort, the project team compiled the comments and data to finalize a recommendation for City Council in partnership with the Stakeholder Group.

-In September 2019, the Redmond Senior Center in downtown Redmond was closed after it was discovered that the structural integrity of the building was compromised and could not be occupied until structural repairs were made.
-A structural review of the Redmond Senior Center showed the building needed to be renovated, or demolished and rebuilt.
+In September 2019, the Redmond Senior Center in Downtown Redmond was closed after it was discovered that the structural integrity of the building was compromised and could not be occupied until structural repairs were made.
+A structural review of the Redmond Senior Center showed the building needed to be renovated or demolished and rebuilt.

 Public involvement to date